 If you are unable to meet the deadline for completing Standing Deferred course work because of additional extenuating circumstances, you must contact Arts Academic Advising as soon as possible.

 If you are unable to complete a deferred course due to extenuating circumstances, you may appeal for additional academic concession in the form of a late withdrawal.
-You must submit current documentation of your extenuating circumstances to Arts Advising to support your appeal.
+You must submit current documentation of your extenuating circumstances to Arts Academic Advising to support your appeal.

-In rare cases your Instructor or Department may permit you to write a missed deferred exam, possibly either by having your Instructor invigilate the exam or by having you write the exam with the next sitting of the same course.
-Note that the Instructor is under no obligation to offer another opportunity to write the incomplete exam and some are unable to offer this option due to Departmental regulations.
-Please consult with Arts Advising prior to contacting the Instructor, particularly as some special arrangements may affect your ability to continue studying at UBC.
+In rare cases your instructor or Department may permit you to write a missed deferred exam, possibly either by having your instructor invigilate the exam or by having you write the exam with the next sitting of the same course.
+Note that the instructor is under no obligation to offer another opportunity to write the incomplete exam and some are unable to offer this option due to departmental regulations.
+Please consult with Arts Academic Advising prior to contacting the instructor, particularly as some special arrangements may affect your ability to continue studying at UBC.

 If the deferred course is not complete by the end of the SD period, the SD will be removed from your record and your sessional average will be calculated using all posted grades and a grade of 0 for any courses without a grade.
 Note that your sessional average will be recalculated if the course is later withdrawn or a change of grade is submitted.

 What is the next step if I have been denied an academic concession?